TradeIdeasPhilip/handwriting-effect/README.md

 ## Goal

-Create bespoke animations in a web app.
+Create bespoke text animations in a web app.
 Save them as videos with transparent backgrounds.

 This will let anyone create a handwriting effect to add to their own videos.